This post may contain affiliate links.

 There are 3 options for keeping up with the Christmas book basket while traveling:

 - Load up your kindle with digital books.
-This is a great way to read Christmas books when you are short on space.
-You can bring a ton of books without any extra weight.
+This is a great way to read Christmas books when you are short on luggage space.
+A kindle lets you bring a ton of books without any extra weight.
 Everyone in my family has a kindle and it makes traveling so much more enjoyable.

 - Have Christmas books waiting at your destination.
 This option is great if you are visiting family or friends.
 Grandma can swing by her local library and check out a few Christmas stories to read while you are in town.

 Don’t feel like you need to go out and buy 25 Christmas books!
 Libraries are a great resource for holiday stories.
 They tend to be very popular so you might want to reserve a few online ahead of time.
-I also recommend putting those books towards the beginning of the Christmas book basket so you can read and return so others can enjoy.
+I also recommend putting those books towards the beginning of the Christmas book basket so you can read them and return without worrying about late fees.

-These are the books that are currently in our Christmas book basket.
+These are the books that are in our Christmas book basket.

 Froggy’s Best Christmas by Jonathan London